eurobench/pi_octave_csic/README.md

 - `anthropometry.yaml`: yaml file containing anthropometric data related to the subject.

 The current code is to be launched **per trial**.
-There is no intertrial computation for the moment.
+There is no across-trial computation for the moment.

 ## Initial code structure

 The current documentation is a copy-paste of an email description.

-Here I attach a [drive link][drive_link] to our Matlab algorithm to obtain some spatiotemporal data (step length, step and stride time) for human gait.
+Here I attach a [drive link][drive_link] to our Matlab algorithm to obtain some spatio-temporal data (step length, step and stride time) for human gait.

 [drive_link]: https://drive.google.com/file/d/1MkoTb8KmQFJ2ReeoejvMpYuTjFyTbwwf/view?usp=sharing